Carniol Plastic Surgery NJ Hair Loss Center offers a number of Hair Loss treatments tailored to your needs.

 For patients in the Summit, Chatham, Westfield, Cranford, Springfield, Warren, Watchung, Livingston, Millburn, Short Hills area, we are a short drive away in the Medical Arts Building attached to Overlook Hospital.

 The advantage of seeing a hair loss expert is great and we can discuss your hair treatment for hair loss.
 Dr. Paul Carniol and Dr. Eric Carniol would love to help you with your hair loss.
-Call today 908-598-1400 to make your appointment or click here to send an e-request for an appointment.
+Call today 908-598-1400 to make your appointment or use our online form request a consultation.